Can Red Light Therapy Help Improve My Fertility?

 Much of this article was researched thanks to an excellent article by Red Light Man.

-Unfortunately, in both men and women, infertility (defined as the inability to become pregnant after 6-12 months of trying) and subfertility (reduced chances to become pregnant compared to similar aged couples) are on the rise, especially in Europe, North America, and Asia.
+Unfortunately, in both men and women, infertility (defined as the inability to become pregnant after 6-12 months of trying) and subfertility (reduced chances to become pregnant compared to similar-aged couples) are on the rise, especially in Europe, North America, and Asia.
 Roughly 10-15% of couples fall into these categories, as desiring to conceive but being able to.

-Fertility rates, and live birth rates, are quickly declining in many regions of the world.
-Part of the reason for this decline may be due to socioeconomic factors – compared to the late 1800s, many more women are as professional and career driven as their male significant others, and many are choosing to delay childbearing until later in life when their career success has been solidified.
+Fertility rates and live birth rates are quickly declining in many regions of the world.
+Part of the reason for this decline may be due to socioeconomic factors – compared to the late 1800s, many more women are as professional and career-driven as their male significant others, and many are choosing to delay childbearing until later in life when their career success has been solidified.
 Unfortunately, the fertility rates also decline as childbearing is delayed until later in life.
-Environmental changes have occurred as well, as dietary staples in many parts of the world have become more processed and less healthy, which may be hormonally effecting these trying to conceive.
+Environmental changes have occurred as well, as dietary staples in many parts of the world have become more processed and less healthy, which may be hormonally effecting those trying to conceive.
 These socioeconomic and environmental factors have had several unintended fertility consequences (sperm counts in the average male have decreased by 50% over the past 40 years).
 Compared to the last 1800s, men are now producing only half of the sperm as their ancestors did.
 In women, rates of polycystic ovarian syndrome (PCOS), endometriosis, diminished ovarian reserve (DOR), and premature ovarian failure are all on the rise.

-These effects can be seen on the epidemiological (population based) level.
+These effects can be seen on the epidemiological (population-based) level.
 In Japan, 1 in 6 women are infertile (17%), and the government has responded by increasing subsidies for having children and covering assisted reproductive therapy (ART) costs at a national level.
 In Europe, 10% of all live births come from women who conceived through ART.
 In Hungary, they have made it a national priority to increase the live birth rate to stop the hemorrhage of population decline, and they have eliminated the need to pay income tax for women who have >4 children.

 In Europe, Asia, and North America, infertility rates and the need for assisted reproductive therapy are on the rise.